ccns/dreambbs/README.md

 Please refer to <https://github.com/ccns/dreambbs/wiki/INSTALL> for the instructions for setting up a BBS site using DreamBBS.

-Note that you would need to clone the repository *dreambbs_snap* — <https://github.com/ccns/dreambbs_snap> — for the essential files.
+Note that you would need to clone the repository *dreambbs_snap* &mdash; <https://github.com/ccns/dreambbs_snap> &mdash; for the essential files.

 If you have cloned this repository, you can also find the wiki contents on the branch "wiki".